Thorpe St Andrew

 Thorpe St Andrew is a town and civil parish in the Broadland district of Norfolk, England.
 It is situated on the River Yare, two miles east of the centre of Norwich, and is outside the boundary of the city.
-The civil parish has an area of 708 ha and had a population of 14,556 at the 2011 census; this was an increase from the 2001 figure of 13,762.
+The civil parish has an area of 708 ha and had a population of 14,526 at the 2021 census; a drop from 14,556 at the 2011 census which was an increase from the 2001 figure of 13,762.
 It is the administrative headquarters of the Broadland district council.

 History

 Thorpe is in the Domesday Book, in which it is spelt ‘Torp’, which is a Scandinavian word meaning village (see Thorp).
 It is thought that the Danes were in East Anglia as early as 870 AD and in 1004 Sweyn and his ships came up the river to Norwich.

 There is also evidence that Thorpe was occupied by the Romans with the discovery of various remains.
 The earliest references found that relate to the parish are under the names of ‘Thorpe Episcopi’ and ‘Thorpe-next-Norwich’.
 In later years, it has been known as ‘Thorpe St Andrew’.
 The Norfolk County Asylum was established in the town in May 1814.

 East Anglia's worst rail crash happened at Thorpe St Andrew in 1874, killing 25 people and injuring 75.

 Parts of the original town can still be seen along the Yarmouth Road leading out of Norwich.
 Features here include St Andrew's parish church, the former parish infants school, the Rivergarden public house and the multi-gabled Buck public house.